jaredmenty/LicenseMonitor/README.md

 I have two custom functions built in here: **Get-LicenseName** and **Get-M365LicenseUsage**.

 ##### Get-LicenseName
 This uses a switch to convert the license id to a readible format.
-I found thta using the built in name can create confusion as they arent always clear.
+I found that using the built in name can create confusion as they aren't always clear.
 You can populate this by running Get-MgSubscribedSku and comparing the quantities to your portal or names to [Microsoft's Reference](https://learn.microsoft.com/en-us/entra/identity/users/licensing-service-plan-reference).
 Anything not in this list is marked as Unknown and filtered out in the Select part.

 ##### Get-M365Licensing
 This iteraties through the subscribed licenses and creates a table that you can sort, filter, and modify as you see fit.
 This is converted to an HTML table and sent to recipients.